phatfly/WX-Temp/README.md

 # WX-Temp

-This demo app is a coding challenge I made in less than eight hours for a possible employer.
+This demo app is a coding challenge I made in less than eight hours for an interview.
 The week I was asked to accomplish this task I didn't have more time to work on it, but I had accomplished the requirements, plus some extra.
 There are still aspects of the code that can be cleaned up and commented on.
 This code is really a show case of how I am currently setting up my workspaces and insight to how I have been separating the model into a framework.

 Additional features in the app: